karkisalin23/IntroToPython/chapters/chapter2/Notes.md

 # Chapter 2 Notes

                                 Variable
-Variable = name given to a memory location which are used to store values
+Variable = name given to a memory location which are used to store values.
     ex:
         a = 10 -- Store 10 in memory
         name = "Salin" --Store Salin in memory